 Advice on clinical coding for general practice is here.

 NICE has produced a range of rapid guidelines in response to the COVID-19 outbreak, including on managing symptoms of COVID-19 in the community and advice on management of patients at risk of complications from the virus.
-The following are useful for GPs and their teams:
+You can find all the guidance here, but the following are particularly useful for GPs and their teams:

 - COVID-19 rapid guideline: managing symptoms (including at the end of life) in the community

 - COVID-19 rapid guideline: managing suspected or confirmed pneumonia in adults in the community

 - COVID-19 rapid guideline: community-based care of people with COPD